The Colossian Way

 What You Commit:

-- A commitment to purchase the curriculum for your church (your price will be $195 total, or $45 if you receive a TDE scholarship)
+- A commitment to purchase the curriculum for your church (your price is $70 total for the whole experience);

-- A commitment to lead at least one 10-week class with 2 facilitators and (up to) 10 participants using The Colossian Way material this fall (see suggested schedule)
+- A commitment to lead at least one 10-week class with 2 facilitators and (up to) 10 participants using The Colossian Way material in 2022.

 The Colossian Way offers a faithful way forward for churches stuck in unresolved conflict over important social and cultural issues.
 Their theologically and scripturally sound program teaches Christians how to have thoughtful, courageous conversations when the stakes are high.